Goat Cheese and Tomato Tart (Galette au Chèvre et aux Tomates)

 - 1 cup olive oil

-- 1 lb. puff pastry, homemade (see related recipe
+- 1 lb. puff pastry, purchased or homemade

 - 4 round yellow-fleshed potatoes, about 2 inches